jquant/jai-sdk/docs/source/pipeline.rst

 For any uses of text-type data, data can be a :code:`list of strings`, :code:`pandas.Series`` or :code:`pandas.DataFrame`.

 - If data is a list, then the ids of your collection will be set with :code:`range(len(data_list))`.
-- If data is a :code:`pandas.Series` or :code:`pandas.DataFrame`, the ids will be defined as explained in "Basics".
+- If data is a :code:`pandas.Series` or :code:`pandas.DataFrame`, the ids will be defined as explained in :ref:`Basics <basics>`.

 Using FastText
 ..............

-:ref:`https://fasttext.cc/<fastText>` is an extension of the word2vec model for word embedding.
+:ref:`fastText<https://fasttext.cc/>` is an extension of the word2vec model for word embedding.
 It doesn't learn vector for words directly, but it represents each word as an n-gram of characters.
 Therefore, this method captures the meaning of shorter words, besides understanding prefixes and suffixes.